rrra/www/content/calendar/2019/hamfest-committee-meeting-5.md

 confirm their participation.**

 A shared folder is available to committee members at the
-<a href="https://cloud.rrra.org" rel="nofollow">RRRA File Sharing Server</a>
+<a href="https://cloud.rrra.org" rel="nofollow">RRRA Groupware Server</a>
 for document sharing and archiving.

 Please contact {{< mailto NY0MN >}} if you have any questions about this event.

-Please contact the {{< webmaster >}} if you have any questions about the mailing list subscription process or the RRRA File Sharing Server.
+Please contact the {{< webmaster >}} if you have any questions about the mailing list subscription process or the RRRA Groupware Server.